YellowJacketLinux/LFS/00-Perl-Modules.md

-Requiring specific versions of Perl itself is problematic because of `Epoch:` metadata tags that were necessary due to RPM evaluating version strings as integers deliminated by a `.` while Perl evaluated everything after the dot as fractional.
+Requiring specific versions of Perl itself is problematic because of `Epoch:` metadata tags that were necessary due to RPM evaluating version strings as integers delimited by a `.` while Perl evaluated everything after the dot as fractional.

 There is already a `BuildRequires:  perl(ExtUtils::MakeMaker)` that